 Open to students registered in grade 9 at John Ware Junior High School who have achieved a minimum average of 79.5% in all subjects in the first three reporting periods.
 Applicant must demonstrate caring and supportive qualities to others in school spirit activities, clubs, service, team and/or special groups.

-The applicant is required to complete an essay describing why they are deserving of this award and how receiving this award will assist them in achieving their future goals.
-The essay must be no more than 500 words in length (one page, typed or printed).
+The applicant is required to complete an essay of approximately 500 words describing why they are deserving of this award and how receiving this award will assist them in achieving their future goals.

 Online application available at www.educationmatters.ca.
 Applicants should check with their guidance office for more information and are encouraged to discuss their application with the Scholarship Coordinator at their junior high school.